Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_related_tools/containers/docker/docker.md

 `docker rmi` | removes an image.

 > **Note**: you must stop and delete all dependent containers to be able to delete an image.

+> **Note**: if you run `docker run ubuntu` command.
+Because containers are not meant to host an OS.
+Containers are meant to run a specific task or process